MGDA Converges under Generalized Smoothness, Provably: Experiments

 \section{Experiments}

-In this experiment, we evaluate the performance of the Cityscapes dataset \cite{cordts2016cityscapes}, which involves 2 pixel-wise tasks: 7-class semantic segmentation (Task 1) and depth estimation (Task 2).
-Following the same experiment setup of \cite{xiao2024direction}, we build a SegNet \cite{badrinarayanan2017segnet} as the model, comparing the performance of MGDA \cite{desideri2012multiple}, PCGrad \cite{yu2020gradient}, GradDrop \cite{chen2020just}, CAGrad \cite{liu2021conflict}, MoCo \cite{fernando2022mitigating}, MoDo \cite{chen2024three}, Nash-MTL \cite{navon2022multi}, SDMGrad \cite{xiao2024direction} with our methods, GSMGrad and GSMGrad-FA with the warm-start initialization.
-We utilize the metric $\mathbf{\Delta m\%}$ to reflect the overall performance, which considers the average per-task performance drop versus the single-task (STL) baseline to assess methods.
-It can be observed in \Cref{tab:cityscapes} that GSMGrad has a better result in task 2 and a much more balanced performance.
-Meanwhile, the proposed GSMGrad-FA is much faster than GSMGrad as shown in \Cref{tab:time} in the Appendix.
+In this experiment, we evaluate the performance of the Cityscapes\citep{cordts2016cityscapes} and NYU-v2 \citep{silberman2012indoor} datasets.
+The former involves 2 pixel-wise tasks: 7-class semantic segmentation (Task 1) and depth estimation (Task 2) while the latter involves 3 pixel-wise tasks: 13-class semantic segmentation, depth estimation and surface normal estimation.
+Following the same experiment setup of \citep{xiao2024direction}, we build a SegNet \citep{badrinarayanan2017segnet} as the model.
+We compare the performance of MGDA {\bf with a warm start}, which is used to ensure a small CA distance per iteration and mitigate gradient conflicts, against {\bf popular MGDA-type methods} including MGDA \citep{desideri2012multiple}, PCGrad \citep{yu2020gradient}, GradDrop \citep{chen2020just}, CAGrad \citep{liu2021conflict}, MoCo \citep{fernando2022mitigating}, MoDo \citep{chen2024three}, Nash-MTL \citep{navon2022multi}, and FAMO \citep{liu2024famo}. {\em Since SDMGrad \citep{xiao2024direction} incorporates a preference-based regularization within the MGDA framework, we exclude it from the tables to ensure a fair comparison.} We utilize the metric $\mathbf{\Delta m\%}$ to reflect the overall performance, which considers the average per-task performance drop versus the single-task (STL) baseline to assess methods.
+It can be observed in \Cref{tab:nyuv2} and \Cref{tab:cityscapes} that MGDA-warm start has a much more balanced performance.
+Meanwhile, the proposed MGDA-FA is much faster as shown in \Cref{tab:mgdaandmgda-fa} in the Appendix.

-In addition, we also illustrate the relationship between the gradient norm and the local smoothness for each task.
-To do so, we compute them according to the method displayed in Section H.3 in \cite{zhang2019gradient}.
-We scatter the local smoothness constant against gradient norms in \Cref{fig:task1} for the semantic segmentation task and depth estimation task in \Cref{fig:task2} (in the appendix), respectively.
+We also illustrate the relationship between the gradient norm and the local smoothness for each task of the Cityscapes dataset.
+To do this, we compute them according to the method provided in Section H.3 in \cite{zhang2019gradient}.
+We scatter the local smoothness constant against gradient norms in \Cref{fig:firsttaskgs} for the semantic segmentation task and depth estimation task in \Cref{fig:task2} (in the appendix), respectively.
 Both results demonstrate a positive correlation between them, which further substantiates the necessity of our analysis.
 More experimental details can be found in \Cref{app:exp}.